15 Best Bald UFC Fighters With Notable MMA History

 His popularity across the internet is likely what brought him the opportunities to fight competitively for the UFC, EliteXC, and Bellator.

 I have many fond memories of watching Kimbo slice people up at garden BBQs on early video-sharing sites back in the day.
-While he wasn’t completely bald, he did rock the egg with sideburns look and a giant beard to go along with it.

 Rest in peace, Kevin.